-4 Approaches to History
+4. Approaches to History

 The study of history has evolved over time.
 In year 1, the course examines the evolution of historical writing from early times to the modern day, with particular emphasis upon the development of history as a systematic academic discipline.
-Students consider the purpose of the study of history, receive an introduction to some aspects of research methodology, and learn how to evaluate the reliability of both the historical record and historical writing.
+Students consider the purpose of the study of history and learn how to evaluate the reliability of both the historical record and historical writing.

-In year 2, students will examine recent developments in historical writing and explore the interrelationship between history and other disciplines such as archaeology, local history, art history, architectural history and gender studies.
-Material will be drawn largely, though not exclusively, from the social, political and religious life of the nineteenth century.
+In year 2, students will examine recent developments in historical writing and explore the interrelationship between history and other disciplines such as art history, memory and gender studies.
+Students explore a historical controversy, such as the study of the Salem Witch-Trials, and they are introduced to the differing approaches of landscape history, oral history and material culture.

-5 Optional subject
+5. Optional subject

 The optional subjects offer the opportunity for more detailed study of a specific topic.
 Students work primarily from original source material, where necessary in translation or modern transcription, and learn to evaluate historical evidence in a practical setting.
-Options previously offered include The Nobility and Gentry in England 1560-1640, The Spanish Civil War 1936-1939 and The Age of Bede.
+Options previously offered include: The Nobility and Gentry in England 1558-1642, The Spanish Civil War 1936-1939 and The Age of Bede.